What Lurks Below

 "I had such a fun time with it.
 It’s such an odd mixture of genres, covering sci-fi, fantasy, and walking the line between young YA and older MG.
 Definitely a solid adventure.
 There were twists that had me screaming and spoiling things to my sister because I was so excited." - Nathaniel, @hecticreadinglife, Instagram

 "If you know me I barely have time to do anything once, much less on repeat, but if I could be stuck reading one book over and over it would be this one!
-Loved her writing style from every detail to the larger plot-from the description of meals in the Tin Can to the strength of Amelia and Alex--this is one for your shelves." - Amazon Customer
+Loved her writing style from every detail to the larger plot-from the description of meals in the Tin Can to the strength of Amelia and Alex--this is one for your shelves." - Amazon Reviewer

 "The shadows and the Bewilder in the forest are beautifully written and one of my favorite parts of the story.
 I love Amelia's rebellious nature.
 She is a hauntingly broken character with a fierce loyalty to Alex." - Lynn, 2 Girls & A Book